 The Evidence-Based Veterinary Medicine Association

 (EBVMA) is professional organization with an international scope that was founded to better organize the emerging research, training and practice of evidence-based medicine.
 Evidence-based veterinary medicine is the formal strategy to integrate the best research evidence available combined with clinical expertise as well as the unique needs or wishes of each client in clinical practice.
 Much of this is based on results from research studies that have been critically-designed and statistically evaluated.
+See links to latest articles and books on EBVM.

 Books on Evidence-Based Veterinary Medicine in the Purdue Libraries